Meet us at ShopTalk Europe, Booth L46

 These work well for lead generation because they provide valuable information that your audience wants.
 In return for access, you can ask for their email address.

 This way, they get the resources they need, and you get a way to stay in touch and nurture a connection with them.
-One SaaS company that often creates ebooks for readers is HubSpot:
+One of the well-known SaaS companies that often creates ebooks is HubSpot:

 HubSpot content marketing example